Lionsberg/lionsberg-wiki/Meditation 2.md

 # Meditation 2

-Are we conforming our will to the will of That Which Is Creating and Sustaining Us?
+Are we conforming our will and intention to the will and intention of That Which Is Creating and Sustaining Us?

 ___